Abirami538/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 ### Observation

 The float-based CUDA matrix addition completed faster (**0.026711 sec**) compared to the integer-based version (**0.097916 sec**) on the Tesla T4 GPU.
 Both versions successfully verified the output with "Arrays match."

+### Execution Configuration

+Different 2D block configurations were tested for integer matrix addition.
+The configuration with a block size of (32,32) and a grid size of (512,512) provided efficient execution on the Tesla T4 GPU.
+This configuration uses 1024 threads per block and achieved correct results with optimized GPU utilization.

 ## OUTPUT: